cies/tumbleweed-setup/firefox/README.md

 ### General

-* Startup: Restore previous session
+* Startup: check *Open previous windows and tabs*
 * Tabs: Ctrl+Tab cycles through tabs in recently used order
 * Downloads: Always ask where

 ### Privicy & Security

-* Logins and Passwords: DONT Ask to save logins and passwords for websites
+* Logins and Passwords: DONT Ask to save logins and passwords for websites (set automatically when installing a password manager)

 * Permissions:
    * Location -> Block new requests